DanilGorbunov/DanilGorbunov/README.md

 - 📫 How to reach me **danilgorbunov@gmail.com**

 - ⚡ Fun fact. **There is a war in my country now, but I want to be useful, learn and continue to live.
-My interests: wife and two adult princesses, Internet technologies, TV show Silicon Valley, historical films and fantasy, audio books, travelling, Paris.
+My interests: wife and two adult princesses, Internet technologies, TV show Silicon Valley, Metaverce like concept, fantastic and fantasy film, audio books in english, travelling, Paris.
 I also have a black belt in Hapkido and a black cat.
-And I'm also a very happy person**
+And I'm also a very positive person**

 -**https://www.linkedin.com/in/danilgorbunov/**